HL7/cql/input/pages/14-g-formattingconventions.md

 { name: 'Patrick', birthDate: @2014-01-01 }
 ```

-Do not put a space between the tuple element name and the value specifier ([.sym]#:#), but always put a space between the value specifier and the value.
+Do not put a space between the tuple element name and the value specifier (<span class="sym">:</span>), but always put a space between the value specifier and the value.

 The Tuple keyword is optional, but this means that the empty tuple has a special construct: